UnknownCrafts/Regent/Toggle Desktop Icons/README.md

 Next:

-Hide these in the root search by doing "control + h" when the command is highlighted
+Hide these in the root search by doing "cmd + h" when the command is highlighted

 <picture>
 <img alt="Hiding the existing commands in monarch search" src="images/image2.png">